APL People

 Patrick J. Carroll [Faculty]

-Pat Carroll, is currently Professor of psychology at OSU-Lima.
+Pat is currently Professor of psychology at OSU-Lima.
 After receiving his Ph.D. from the University of Florida, he was a NIMH postdoctoral fellow in social psychology at Ohio State from 2004-2007.
 His research focuses on the social revision of identity and the ultimate consequences of those identity revisions for mental health and well-being.
 He also studies the psychology of the changer.
 This line of inquiry explores how and why someone would try to change another person’s self-views.
 He has published in several prominent journals, including Social Psychological and Personality Science, the Journal of Experimental Social Psychology, and the Review of General Psychology.
 He has also served on the editorial board of several journals and as associate editor for a special issue of Basic and Applied Social Psychology.
-Finally, Carroll co-edited the 2010 Handbook of the Uncertain Self and served as lead editor on the 2015 Handbook of Personal Security.
+Finally, Carroll co-edited the 2010 Handbook of the Uncertain Self as well as its 2025 second edition as well as being the lead editor of the 2015 Handbook of Personal Security.

 Pablo Briñol [Research Associate — Sponsor: Richard Petty]